-The peace deal could set a precedent for the ongoing conflict in Nagorno-Karabakhby Emil Danielyan YEREVAN--The effects of the war in Yugoslavia may not be a problem preoccupying the average Armenian these days.
-But government officials and politicians in Yerevan are keeping a close eye on developments in the Balkans that will likely have ramifications […]
+The peace deal could set a precedent for the ongoing conflict in Nagorno-Karabakhby Emil Danielyan YEREVAN–The effects of the war in Yugoslavia may not be a problem preoccupying the average Armenian these days.
+But government officials and politicians in Yerevan are keeping a close eye on developments in the Balkans that will likely have ramifications for the decade-long Nagorno-Karabakh conflict, […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.